-1.3.2.3 CARBON POOLS AND SOURCES
+1.3.2.3 Carbon Pools and Sources

-Tables 11 and 12 provide guidelines for determining the GHG assessment boundary.
+Table 12 and Table 13 provide guidelines for determining the GHG assessment boundary.
 Exclusion of carbon pools and emission sources is allowed subject to considerations of conservativeness and significance testing, or when inclusion may result in double counting.
 This can be the case for plant litter, above- and below-ground non-woody biomass, and soil organic matter pools, or when GHG net exchanges are measured using a mix of approaches such as carbon stock changes, instantaneous fluxes measurements, and modelling.
-When modifying the IPCC guidance (2006) for measuring above- and below-ground living biomass, dead organic matter, and soil carbon pool, it is good practice to report upon them clearly, to ensure that definitions are used consistently, and to demonstrate that pools are neither omitted nor double-counted.
+When modifying the IPCC guidance (2006) for measuring above-and below-ground living biomass, dead organic matter, and soil carbon pool, it is good practice to report upon them clearly, to ensure that definitions are used consistently, and to demonstrate that pools are neither omitted nor double-counted.

 For example, in flooded ecosystems in the geographic applicability area that are characterized primarily by non-woody annual plants and highly organic soils, soil carbon stock changes can be used to quantify ecosystem carbon stock changes and CO2 emissions.
 These plants die annually, determining the annual production of litter and the amount of C inputs into soils.
-Aboveand below-ground biomass, litter, and organic soil do not need to be included repeatedly.
-Soil carbon stock changes already include changes in litter and aboveground and belowground biomass.
+When annual soil carbon stock changes are quantified, they already include changes in the biomass and litter pools.
+Above- and below-ground biomass, litter, and change in soil carbon stock do not need to be included repeatedly.

 Pools or sources may always be excluded to be conservative, i.e., exclusion will tend to underestimate net GHG emission reductions.
-Pools, sinks, or sources can be excluded (i.e., counted as zero) if the application of the tool T-SIG indicates that each source, sink, and pool is determined to be insignificant and can be excluded from accounting, i.e., it represents less than 3% of the ex-ante calculation of GHG emission reductions/removal enhancements (per the ACR Forest Carbon Project Standard).
+Pools, sinks, or sources can be excluded (i.e., counted as zero) if the application of the tool T-SIG indicates that each source, sink, and pool is determined to be insignificant and can be excluded from accounting, i.e., it represents less than 3% of the ex-ante calculation of GHG emission reductions/removal enhancements (per the ACR Standard2).